Skip to content

 Prerequisites: Module 3.3: Secrets Management

-1. Assess ServiceAccount configurations for excessive API access and auto-mounted tokens
+1. Assess ServiceAccount configurations for excessive API access, auto-mounted tokens, and unsafe default identity usage.

-2. Evaluate the risk of default ServiceAccount usage across cluster namespaces
+2. Evaluate the risk of default ServiceAccount usage across namespaces and design safer pod identity boundaries.

-3. Identify lateral movement paths enabled by misconfigured ServiceAccount permissions
+3. Diagnose lateral movement paths enabled by misconfigured ServiceAccount permissions, leaked tokens, and broad RBAC bindings.

 ┌─────────────────────────────────────────────────────────────┐